 Visit the Durga Temple and offer prayers

-Spent an evening at the beautuful Ialong Park
+Spent an evening at the beautiful Ialong Park

-Mid-May and the entire Jaintia hills and Jowai experiences the rains.
+Begining of April to end of September in all these months the entire Jaintia hills and Jowai experiences the rains.
 Moderate to heavy rainfall marks this season and just be sure to carry your raincoats or umbrellas if you have to be here.
-Tourists are usually not recommended to visit Jowai during these months.

-Lumding Junction is an important railhead in North East Frontier Railways and has very good connectivity with other parts of the country.
-Guwahati Railway station is another main station from where you would have to break your journey to reach Shillong
+Lumding Junction is an important railhead close to Jowai.
+Guwahati Railway station is another main station from where you would have to break your journey to reach Shillong and then to Jowai.

-Since Jowai is located on National Highway 44, it has already got excellent road connectivity with the other North Eastern cities and states.
-Lamka, parts of Manipur, Mizoram, Assam and Tripura are all connected.
-However, from Shillong, you can hire a cab or Tata Sumos and drive to Jowai.
+Jowai is located on National Highway 44, it has got excellent road connectivity with the other North Eastern cities and states.
+Guwahati, Shillong, Silchar and Bangladesh, parts of Manipur and Assam all connected via NH44.
+However, from Shillong, you can hire a cab or shared Sumos to reach Jowai.